 Non-recurring items are those significant items which are separately disclosed in the notes to the financial statements by virtue of their size or incidence to enable a full understanding of the group's financial performance.
-The non-recurring items are recognised in other income and general and administrative expenses, depending on the nature of the items.
+The non-recurring items are recognised in net turnover, other income, cost of sales, selling expenses and general and administrative expenses, depending on the nature of the items.